Eastern Approaches: Marshal of Yugoslavia

 Maclean returned to the islands and settled on Vis as being the best site for an airstrip and a naval base.
 He then needed to garrison it.
-He discussed the matter with General Alexander and his Chief of Staff General John Harding, who seemed to think it might be possible, and who gave him a lift to Marrakech to put the matter to the prime minister.
+He discussed the matter with General Alexander and his Chief of Staff General John Harding, who seemed to think it might be possible, and who gave him a lift to Marrakesh to put the matter to the prime minister.
 Churchill assured him on the point of troops, and wrote a personal letter to Tito which he commissioned Maclean to deliver.
 Maclean parachuted into Bosnia again, thinking it no longer an unknown, as it had been only six months before.
 Tito, since the end of November Marshal of Yugoslavia, was delighted with the recognition from Churchill, as from one statesman to another.

 The Partisan headquarters moved to the village of Drvar, where Tito took up residence in a cave with a waterfall.
 Maclean spent months there with him, "talking, eating, and above all, arguing".
 He and Tito agreed a system of allocating the air drop supplies around the country, although there was some friction from officers wanting a bigger share.
 Air drops became much more frequent, as did air support for Partisan operations.
 At this point all support for the Cetniks was withdrawn, a fact Churchill announced in the House of Commons.
 Maclean decided to go to Serbia to see for himself what this stronghold of Cetniks held for the Partisans.
 In early April, before this could be arranged, he was ordered to London for further discussions.
 (A stop-over in Algiers meant a specially arranged radio phone call with Churchill.
 Maclean, who hated telephone conversations, managed to wring amusement from the mix-ups of codes and scrambling.
 Churchill's son was referred to as Pippin.)